Willys MB: Lightweight jeeps

 Most of the competitors' models were more similar to standard jeeps, just lighter and smaller.
 Willys managed to reduce the weight on their 'MB-L' (MB Lightweight) to some 1570 lbs in 1943; and Army engineers were impressed by the Chevrolet and its advanced features: a single center spar frame, and an integrated gearbox and transfer case.
 Kaiser created six 1300–1400 lb prototypes with a 42 hp engine but including some unfavorable design trade-offs.

 Willys eventually produced even more radical designs.
 The Willys WAC (Willys Air Cooled) had three seats, built around a centrally mounted 24 hp Harley Davidson engine, weighed only 1050 lbs, but was noisy and not user-friendly.
-Still, it showed promise, and was further developed, eventually resulting in the Willys JBC, or 'Jungle Burden Carrier'.
-By early 1945 this had turned into a mere 561 lbs motorized wheeled load-carrying platform, with a single seat, that preceded the 1950s Willys M274 'Mechanical Mule'.
+Still, it showed promise and was further developed, eventually resulting in the Willys JBC, or "Jungle Burden Carrier."
+By early 1945, this had turned into a mere 561 lbs motorized wheeled load-carrying platform, with a single seat, that preceded the 1950s Willys M274 "Mechanical Mule."

 In Britain, Nuffield Mechanizations and Aero cut down a Willys MB in length and width, and stripped it for minimum weight, to serve airborne forces.
 The Airborne Forces Development Centre in Wiltshire oversaw an entire modification program for jeeps in airborne units, involving many modifications to reduce both weight and or size, including to wedge them into Horsa gliders, for operation Market Garden.

 Antitank jeeps

-Besides towing 37mm antitank guns, it was also tested mounted directly on the quarter-tons.
-In early 1941, the US Army's Tank Destroyer Command was urgently looking to make their antitank guns more mobile, to better serve their tactical doctrine.
-One of the first prototypes, the T2 37mm Gun Motor Carriage (GMC), mounted a standard 37mm gun and gun shield on a Bantam BRC-40, aiming forward over the hood.
+Besides towing 37 mm antitank guns, it was also tested mounted directly on the quarter-tons.
+In early 1941, the US Army's Tank Destroyer Command was urgently looking to make their anti-tank guns more mobile, to serve their tactical doctrine better.
+One of the first prototypes, the T2 37 mm gun motor carriage (GMC), mounted a standard 37 mm gun and gun shield on a Bantam BRC-40, aiming forward over the hood.
 Seven of these were built and tested, starting in May 1941, but were found awkward.
-So instead, eleven T2E1 GMC units aimed the 37mm gun rearwards for trials.
+So instead, eleven T2E1 GMC units aimed the 37 mm gun rearwards for trials.
 Shooting rearwards had advantages, but this configuration also proved difficult to man and operate the gun.
-The units were all dismantled to regular jeeps.
-In 1942, the larger -ton Dodge WC-52 was converted and standardized as the M6 Gun Motor Carriage, with a rear-aiming 37mm M3 gun, but these also worked poorly in the field, and most were rebuilt back to regular WC-52 trucks.
-Further designs were tried with stretched 6-wheel jeeps, but by 1943, the 37mm guns had become largely ineffective against German tanks.
+The units were all dismantled into regular jeeps.
+In 1942, the larger -ton Dodge WC-52 was converted and standardized as the M6 gun motor carriage, with a rear-aiming 37mm M3 gun, but these also worked poorly in the field, and most were rebuilt back to regular WC-52 trucks.

 Late in the war, in 1945, the first large-caliber recoilless rifles became available, and the first jeep-mounted tests were performed, but they only came to fruition after World War II.
-One rare exception was Operation Varsity, for which two 75-mm. recoilless rifles were issued to the 17th U.S. Airborne Division, that could be mounted on their jeeps, proving useful in anti-tank fights.
+One rare exception was Operation Varsity, for which two 75-mm. recoilless rifles were issued to the 17th U.S. Airborne Division, which could be mounted on their jeeps, proving useful in anti-tank fights.